TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 The configuration looks like this:

-..  code-block:: yaml
+..  literalinclude:: _AdvancedRoutingConfiguration/_routeEnhancers.yaml

-    routeEnhancers:
-      # Unique name for the enhancers, used internally for referencing
-      CategoryListing:
-        type: Simple
-        limitToPages: [13]
-        routePath: '/show-by-category/{category_id}/{tag}'
-        defaults:
-          tag: ''
-        requirements:
-          category_id: '[0-9]{1,3}'
-          tag: '[a-zA-Z0-9]+'
-        _arguments:
-          category_id: 'category'
+:yaml:`routePath`

-:yaml:`routePath` defines the static keyword and the placeholders.
+    defines the static keyword and the placeholders.
-:yaml:`requirements.category_id` This slug is checked using a regular expression to determine whether the argument can be interpreted as a number with up to 3 digits.
-Although the slug appears as an integer, it is treated as a character string, whereby leading zeros are possible.
-Without using `_arguments` the placeholder name has to exactly match the argument name from URI which is `category`.
-:yaml:`requirements.tag` is a string parameter with multiple characters from `a .. z`, `A ..
-Z` and `0 ..
-9`.
+:yaml:`requirements`
+    defines parts that should be replaced in the :yaml:`routePath`. `Regular expressions <https://regex101.com/>`__ limit the allowed chars to be used in those parts.
+:yaml:`_arguments`
-:yaml:`_arguments.category_id` defines the mapping from the `category` parameter in the URL.
+    defines the mapping from the placeholder in the :yaml:`routePath` to the name of the parameter in URL had it not been enhanced.
-Therefore the 'category_id' placeholder can be used in the YAML configuration instead of `category`.

 ..  note::
     For people coming from :composer:`dmitryd/typo3-realurl` in previous TYPO3 versions: The